 Instead of asking "How flexible is this tool?" during evaluation, ask:

-These questions focus on sustainability rather than capability—a shift that changes tool selection significantly.
+These questions focus on sustainability rather than capability, a shift that changes tool selection significantly - and one that connects directly to why peace of mind matters more than speed in agency tools.

 Some do, but many would accept standardization if the agency framed it as protecting their long-term interests.
-"We use standardized patterns because it means faster updates, better reliability, and lower ongoing costs for you" resonates with clients who've experienced over-customized systems.
+Standardized patterns mean faster updates, better reliability, and lower ongoing costs.
 The key is positioning standardization as a benefit, not a limitation.

 Yes, but it requires gradually rebuilding the portfolio or declining to renew clients whose sites are non-standard.
 Some agencies do this deliberately, accepting short-term revenue hits to achieve long-term sustainability.
 The transition is expensive but often worthwhile for agencies drowning in maintenance complexity.